sacert/Mountain-Jumper/README.md

-# Mountain-Jumper
+# Mountain Jumper

-Mountain Jumper - a game
+A simple endless runner game in HTML/CSS/JS using canvas